Allison Reis

 Lisa gently smiles at the viewer.
 She wears a white shirt, sunglasses in her dark hair, and is posed in front of a wall of greenery.

-Authored by Lisa Kikuchi, Community Engagement Provider, Recreational Respite Lisa is a graduate of Canadore College with a Recreation Therapy diploma, and is an enthusiastic Community Engagement Provider at Recreational Respite, providing tailored one-to-one respite support.
-She is passionate about her work with older adults with dementia, focusing on person-centred care and improving their quality
+Engaging older adults with dementia in recreational activities February 2025 Authored by Lisa Kikuchi, Community Engagement Provider, Recreational Respite.
+Lisa is a graduate of Canadore College with a Recreation Therapy diploma, and is an enthusiastic Community Engagement Provider at Recreational Respite, providing tailored one-to-one respite support.
+She is passionate about her work with older adults with

 Allison stands in front of a brown background, and looks at the viewer with a confident smile.